GILBERT LAKE ASSOCIATION

 Gilbert Lake on the north side of Brainerd, Minnesota, USA

-The Gilbert Lake Association is a group of lake residents interested in the wise recreational use of this natural resource while preserving water quality.
-Gilbert Lake covers 369 acres with 7.8 miles of shoreline and a maximum depth of 45 feet.
+Gilbert Lake covers 357 acres with 7.13 miles of shoreline and a maximum depth of 45 feet.
 There is a public landing on the north side of the lake on Gilbert Lake Road.
 Fish include Northern Pike, Blue Gill, Bass, and Crappie.
 Everyone is urged to use the lake in a responsible way, including cleaning boats and trailers to prevent the spread of invasive species.
 In summer, Thank You to those who have been going at a moderate speed through the narrows of Lake One.
 That helps keep the shoreline intact while reducing noise.

-Weather Forecast Radar
+Weather Radar

 Picture